 In the US, lenders offered subprime mortgages to consumers impolitely known as NINJAs.
 That is, No Income, No Job and no assets.
 In the UK these were euphemistically called ‘suicide loans’.
 Banks granted mortgages for 120% of the value of a house.
 Borrowers’ self-certification replaced proof of salary and financial credibility.
-It has also become clear that there was pressure on financial employees to sell more mortgages and related money products.
-Some financial advisors misled customers, encouraging them to inflate the figures for their salary on mortgage applications.
+Additionally, banks pressured their employees to sell more mortgages and related money products.
+Some financial advisors encouraged customers to inflate their salary on mortgage applications.

 Subprime Mortgages in the UK

 Subprime mortgages are loans that granted to people with poor or even bad credit ratings.
 In return for the loan, the borrower pays a higher rate of interest.
 However, after a specified period, the rate should drop to the ‘normal’ interest rate.
 That is how it should have worked.
 But, the subprime mortgages were often sold on to a different bank without the knowledge of the borrower.
 Often, this meant a sudden hike in the interest rate from the new bank that had taken over the loan.
 Furthermore, there were no regulations in place to stop this process from happening more than once.
 Thus, a mortgage taken out with bank ‘A’ could end up with bank ‘D’ with frequent changes to the original contract for rates, terms and conditions.